Gabrielnero000/PBR-Playground/README.md

 	* Images
 		* PPM

-## But What is PBR?
-Since the prehistoric vector/CRT displays until actual pixel-based monitors with super resolutions, generate realistic images was (and still is) the main goal of the Computer Graphics (CG) research.
-From the efforts of lots of great professionals, today we have basically two ways to generate high quality images: **rasterization-based** methods and **physical-based** methods.
-The first one is the most popular method for real time rendering, specially games.
-Those techniques convincent results and it's computationally **fast**, but the thing is: if you look for a rasterization-generated image it's easy to know that it's an CG image.
-That's were physical-based techniques shines.

-**Physical Based Rendering** (**PBR**) it's able to generate images extremely realistic images (check the [gallery](https://github.com/Gabrielnero000/PBR-Playground#gallery-images-of-experiments)) and it's relativelly easy to implemment, at cost of a lot of computer processing power.

-In the PBR's world the most popular techniques are **ray-based** techniques, specifically **Ray Tracing** and **Path Tracing**.
-Both tries to simulate the phenom of the human vision using rules from physics (that's were the "physical based" comes from).

-So, to understand  how those algorithms works, we need to understand how the vision works.
-Every **eletromagnetic** phenom is essencially a wave (Wi-FI, TV and radio signal, light...) wich haves a **wavelength**, wich can go from a few picometeres (Gamma rays and X rays) to even hundreds of meters (AM radio waves).
-We are intrested in a particular interval in that range: between 370 nanometers and 750 nanometers.
-That's the interval that we call **Visible Spectrum of Light**, i.e. the wavelenght interval that we can see.

-When the light rays colide with an object, that object absorbs part of the frequencies (part of the light, basically) and reflects the rest of it as rays as well.
-If the reflected rays colide with our eye, they stimulate special cells (cones and rods).
-The interpretation by the brain of that stimulus is what we understand as **color**.
-With that color information our brain builds an **image** as we know.

-So, instead of shot infinite rays from every light source, Ray and Path Tracing essencially **trace back the  rays** from the eye, to the objects and to the light (that's were the "tracing" comes from) using accurate physical models.

 ## System Specs (for benchmark purposes)
 Diferent machines can generate diferent performance results, is necessary to have a reference system to normalize all benchmarks.
 That system is my actual notebook: a Dell G7 with the follow specs:
 * **Processor**: i7 8750H 6 cores / 12 Threads with 2.2 ~ 4.1 Ghz clock and 9 MB cache.